JetBrains/kotlin/spec-docs/java-beans-as-kotlin-properties.md

 - field access (may clash with property)
 - static field access (critical, syntax can't be changed)
-- How much old code does this break
+- How much old code does this break?
   - usages of Java APIs with getters/setters
   - inheritors of Java classes overriding getters/setters